Hyndavi483/Terraform/README.md

 We can implement the  locking in DynamoDB.
 If we have multiple people updating the same script then we need to use a lock file.
 Since we are using statefile to store in S3 bucket

 First create S3 bucket, DynamoDB and implement the instance

+# Modules
+Creating Modular Infrastructure with Terraform Modules Unlock the potential of reusability with Terraform modules.
+Understand how modules enable you to create shareable and organized infrastructure components.

+Local Values and Data Sources Simplify complex expressions using local values.
+Dive into data sources and learn how to fetch data from existing resources or external systems, enhancing your configurations' flexibility.

+Using Variables and Inputs with Modules Explore the versatility of using variables within modules to customize their behavior.
+Learn how inputs work within modules and the benefits they offer.

+Leveraging Outputs from Modules Utilize module outputs to access critical information or propagate data to your root configuration.
+Learn how to make your modules more informative and useful.

+Exploring Terraform Registry for Modules Embark on a journey through the Terraform Registry.
+Discover pre-built, community-contributed modules and learn how to incorporate them into your own configurations.

 # Terraform Provisioning and Provisioners:
 Provisioner is a concept in terraform that allows you to copy and execute creation and destruction.